 You may want to either eliminate your second runs altogether or make the second run shorter or at an easier pace.
 Once you’re feeling better, you can try adding a second run again, but be flexible if you notice diminishing returns on your efforts.

-With double runs, your body goes through two periods of increased resting metabolic rate, which may help with weight loss.
+With double sessions, your body goes through two periods of increased resting metabolic rate, which may help with weight loss.

 Running twice a day may also simply help you burn more calories and therefore aid in creating a calorie deficit.

-As it is important to take in sufficient calories to fuel your double runs, however, maintaining a calorie deficit for weight loss can be somewhat tricky, and consultation with a knowledgeable coach or nutritionist may be helpful.
+It is important to take in sufficient calories to fuel your double sessions, so maintaining a calorie deficit for weight loss can be somewhat tricky, and consultation with a knowledgeable coach or sports nutritionist may be helpful.

 I run twice a day, every day, very slow, usually about 8-10 miles.
 I had never thought of what exact benefits it gives, other than I had noticed it works really well for me mentally and physically.
 One obvious thing you point out, and other articles, is that running twice a day teaches your body to recover faster.
 I also had never considered the 2 elevated spikes to my resting metabolism.
 I am fortunate that I have a low stress job and plenty of time to eat, nap and sleep and it’s really key, even when you are running as slow as I am (about 9:30-11 minutes/mile).